golincode/sharepoint-oauth-app-client/docs/SPProperties.md

 # SharePoint Properties
-The `SPPropertiesTrait` contains getter methods related to common properties of SharePoint objects.
+The `SPPropertiesTrait` contains methods related to common properties of SharePoint objects.

 ## Classes using this trait
 - [SPList](docs/SPList.md)